-As expected, an increase in the timeout value results in a better throughput since more packets can be accommodated per burst.
-One may argue that the average delay a packet will experience is not the timeout value but actually half a timeout value.
+As expected, an increase in the timeout value results in a better throughput, since more packets can be accommodated per burst.
+One may argue that the average delay that a packet will experience is not the timeout value but actually half the timeout value.
 However, and without loss of generality, we will consider the maximum delay.
 Thus, the delay in the x-axis will be equal to the timeout value.

-B. Generated load
+B. Generated Load

-In this section we derive an expression for the generated traffic to the OBS network.
+In this section, we derive an expression for the generated traffic to the OBS network.
 Due to padding, the burstifier traffic is larger than or equal to the input IP traffic.
 Let Z be the random variable that denotes the bits per second generated by the burstifier.
-Then, and,
+Then and i.e., Z is a truncated Gaussian variable from below.
+Now, we use the following MGF: